Ifycode-study/nestjs-message/README.md

 - Also add an empty object `{}` in the messages.json file after creating the file so that JSON code can work properly.

 ## Inversion of control principle
-This is related to dependency injection.
 This principle states that: A class should not create instances of its dependencies on its own.
+The down side is that we may need to write many classes and or lines of code.
+This is not so scalable when the application grows much bigger.

+## Dependency injection
+Dependency injection is all about making use of the inversion of control principle but not having to create a ton of different classes or instances every single time we want a controller.
+We don't have to worry about creating such dependencies ourselves - the dependency injection container/injector takes care of this.